FeltThrone18/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Rahul Tiwari is a student of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Rahul Tiwari is a Master Student in Software Engineering  at San Jose State University.
+His development and research interests include data analysis, application development, mobile development and machine learning.
+He is actively seeking opportunities for working as an energy researcher.